-- Job 42:2, “I know that you can do all things; no purpose of your can be thwarted.”
+- Job 42:2 says, “I know that you can do all things; no purpose of yours can be thwarted.”

-- Romans 8:28, “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”
+- Romans 8:28 states, “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”

 The difficulty can be reconciling this doctrine with our lives.
 How can it be true that God is sovereign and working toward my good when there are terrible things happening in my life?
 Maybe you’ve lost your job, maybe you’re battling a long-term illness, or maybe you recently buried a loved one.
 You might ask, “Where is God?
 What’s ‘good’ about this?”